Academic Program

 Did you ever wonder how scientists collect and analyze evidence for criminal investigations?
 Do contemporary crime shows accurately represent what it means to be a forensic scientist?
 This college-level survey course allows students to explore the many fields of forensics.
 Students will develop an understanding of evidence collection, crime scene investigation techniques, organic and inorganic chemical analysis of physical evidence, and biotechnology application in DNA analysis.
 In addition, students will explore fingerprinting, blood spatter analysis and the newly emerging field of forensic entomology.
 This elective will draw upon knowledge from introductory physics, chemistry, and biology courses and apply it to authentic case studies in criminology and forensics.
 Prepare to put your detective skills to the test.

-Building on the foundational skills of Grade 9 Physics, this course provides a thorough survey of classical mechanics that is typically covered in the first semester of freshman college calculus-based Physics courses.
-We will tackle a variety of complex physical scenarios by pairing a deep conceptual understanding with effective mathematical modeling.
-Using algebra, trigonometry, and calculus, we will explore the topics of forces, motion, momentum, energy, torque, and rotational motion.
-The beauty of physics lies in its ability to explain so many of the physical phenomena we experience every day, from the subways we ride to the sports we play, and do so with a limited number of principles.
+This course provides a rich exploration of both classical mechanics and modern physics; topics that are part of a freshman college Calculus-based Physics course, and beyond.
+We begin by tackling a variety of complex physical scenarios, pairing a deep conceptual understanding with effective mathematical modeling.
+Using algebra, trigonometry, and Calculus, we will explore the topics of forces, motion, energy, torque, rotational and oscillatory motion.
+With the classical foundation in place, we then move to modern theories of physics, beginning with the essential understanding of electricity and magnetism.
+Mathematical modeling of these forces is both elegant and profound, and lays the groundwork for Maxwell’s Equations of Electromagnetism.
+The story continues with the current theoretical framework of modern physics: Quantum Mechanics and Relativity.
+These two theories have long been the pillars of modern physics successfully modeling our Universe from the scale of galaxies down to the elementary particles that are the building blocks of everything we know.
+The beauty of physics lies in its ability to explain so many of the physical phenomena we experience every day.
 This course is designed for students who like to puzzle through a problem, are comfortable moving at a brisk pace, and have a strong interest in physics and applied mathematics.
+Corequisite: Calculus; Prerequisite: Physics, Chemistry, Biology.
 Grade 12.

 Explore Our Curriculum